-No. This item requires evidence of a policy that families are encouraged to submit vision, hearing, nutrition, and dental screenings for all four-year-old children within 90 days of enrollment.
+No. This item requires evidence of a policy that families are encouraged to submit vision, hearing, nutrition, and dental screenings for all four-year-old children enrolled in the program, within 90 days of enrollment or within 90 days of the fourth birthday.
 Simply uploading the form does not show evidence of a program's 90-day policy.
 Additionally, credit would not be given for a policy that requests an EED form or a routine physical.
 The program's policy must specifically state the four types of screenings included in the item, or the policy must indicate Form 3300.